 Over the past 10 years, Airbnb has become one of the most popular and profitable rental e-commerce websites.
 It stands for a peer-to-peer marketplace that provides accommodation-renting services all over the world.

 However, what makes it unique, successful, and game-changing?
-What business model does the platform implement to make a profit?
+What business model did Airbnb implement to make a profit?
 What is an efficient way to build a similar website?

 In this article, we are going to discuss how this major lodging rental website stands out from the rest, and tell you how to build a website like Airbnb in detail.

-Being a multi-vendor marketplace, Airbnb has the same functionality as any other booking website, but there is a global differentiating feature.
+If you are wondering how to build a website like Airbnb, Airbnb has the same functionality as any other booking website, but there is a global differentiating feature.

 This platform connects guests with homeowners, while other similar marketplaces connect the customer with hotels and motels.
 Therefore, Airbnb has three parties: travelers (who want to rent), hosts (who want to rent out), and admins (who take care of the smooth and transparent interaction between the first two sides).

-Let’s take a look at the overall statistics about Airbnb through different aspects to see the working results.
+Let’s look closely at how to build a website like Airbnb through different aspects to see the working results.

 In August 2008, two designers from San Francisco, California, Joe Gebbia, and Brian Chesky, were on a tight budget.
 In order to rake up some money to pay for their accommodation, they came up with an idea to rent out their living room in a bed and breakfast format.
 There were three airbeds for the guests.